-This oddly beautiful desert in Ethiopia is one of the hottest and lifeless places on the Earth.
+This oddly beautiful desert in Ethiopia is one of the hottest and most lifeless places on Earth.

 The desert is dangerous because of its air and extreme heat.
 The air here is filled with poisonous sulphuric gases; therefore, people visitors can stay here for a very short time without risking their lives.

 Another reason why this place is among the most dangerous places in the world is that the area is under a border conflict with Eritrea and there is a risk of getting kidnapped.
 If you do go here, please take a guided tour with a professional only.

 15. Miyake-Jima, Japan: Restricted to People who have Gas Masks

 Miyake-Jima is home to one of Japan’s most active volcanoes.
 The frequent eruptions have made the Island a dangerous territory.

 The island is known for its high concentration of Sulphur.
 Therefore, the law forbids any visitor to enter the island without a mask.